myllynen/rhel-ipu-automation/README.md

 For further details please see the related documentation listed below.

-To run RHEL in-place preupgrade test and automatically check results:
+To run RHEL in-place preupgrade test and automatically check results without doing permanen modifications on the target systems:

 ```
 # Edit inventory and parameters to suite local environment